CIC-methods/FID-A/README.md

 Toolbox for simulation and processing of in-vivo magnetic resonance spectroscopy data

 Getting Started (requires a working internet connection):
 1. EITHER a) Go to https://github.com/CIC-methods/FID-A and click on the "Clone or Download" -> "Download ZIP" button to download the package.
-Unzip the downloaded "FID-A-master.zip" file and move the resulting folder "FID-A-master/" into the directory where you would like to store FID-A and its contents (e.g. /Users/JohnDoe/MatlabStuff/).
+Unzip the downloaded "FID-A-master.zip" file and move the resulting folder "FID-A-master" into the directory where you would like to store FID-A and its contents (e.g. /Users/JohnDoe/MatlabStuff/).

    OR     b) open a terminal, navigate to the directory where you would like to store FID-A and its contents (e.g. /Users/JohnDoe/MatlabStuff/), and type "git clone https://github.com/CIC-methods/FID-A.git".
 This option allows you to easily merge software updates or improvements at a later date using the "git pull" command.